 - HCPS (Coding standards for medical services and supplies issued by the Centers for Medicare and Medicaid Services),

 Because of the similarities between the two careers, some programs combine billing and coding into a single curriculum that provides dual certification.
-If you prefer to pursue just one path, there are differences between the two curriculums.
+If you prefer to pursue just one path, there are differences between the two curricula.

-Medical Billing Program Courses
+Medical Billing Program Curriculum

 The Medical Billing curriculum will include coursework in: